influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/join_node.md

 ### On

-Join on specific dimensions.
+Join on a subset of the group by dimensions.
+This is a special case where you want a single point from one parent to join with multiple points from a different parent.

 For example given two measurements:

-1. building_power -- tagged by building, value is the total power consumed by the building.
+1. building_power (a single value) -- tagged by building, value is the total power consumed by the building.
-2. floor_power -- tagged by building and floor, values is the total power consumed by the floor.
+2. floor_power (multiple values) -- tagged by building and floor, values are the total power consumed by each floor.

 You want to calculate the percentage of the total building power consumed by each floor.
+Since you only have one point per building you need it to join multiple times with the points from each floor.
+By defining the `on` dimensions as `building` we are saying that we want points that only have the building tag to be joined with more specifc points that more tags, in this case the `floor` tag.
+In other words while we have points with tags building and floor we only want to join on the building tag.

 Example: